The Merchant, the Tiger and the Six Judges

 Then the Merchant took pity on him and opened the cage door.
 No sooner had he done so than the Tiger, jumping out, said, "Now, I will eat you first, and rinse down the meal with a drink of water afterwards."

 The Merchant cried, "How could you be so ungrateful?
-I was the one who opened the cage door!"
+I'm the one who opened the cage door!"

 "You knew I was a tiger," said the Tiger.
 "What do you expect?
 You are a fool and deserve to die."

 "Only do not kill me so quickly," said the Merchant.
-"Let us first ask the opinion of six, and if all of them say it is just and fair that you should put me to death, then I am willing to die."
+"Let us first ask the opinion of six, and if all six say it is just and fair that you should put me to death, then I am willing to die."

 So the Merchant and the Tiger walked on till they came to a banyan tree.
 The Merchant said to it, "Banyan tree, Banyan tree, hear and give judgment."